LordDemonos/Quarm.Guide/wiki/kunark/kunarkkeys.md

 ## [A Stone Key](https://www.pqdi.cc/item/12961) - Access to [City of Mist](https://www.pqdi.cc/zone/90)

+***At the time of writing, this key does not drop from Captain of the Guard, but exists in the database.***

 [A Stone Key](https://www.pqdi.cc/item/12961) allows you to to open the doors in the fortress in the back of [City of Mist](https://www.pqdi.cc/zone/90).
 It goes on your key ring once used.

 This key drops from [Captain of the Guard](https://www.pqdi.cc/npc/90001), a named that spawns randomly in the [City of Mist](https://www.pqdi.cc/zone/90) courtyard.
 More than 1 can be up at a time.
 Always drops.